 How does the petrol drive?

 The Focus ST’s acceleration certainly feels as quick as Ford’s figures suggest.
 It stops well, too.
 The brakes have been made bigger and stronger than previously, with 330mm/302mm discs front/rear, performance pads and an electronic brake booster, constantly adjusting to maintain the pedal’s bite when the brakes start getting hot to keep brake feel consistent.
 With less weight to haul, Ford claims the ST stops better than the Focus RS.

-We drove the ST at Lommel’s infamous ‘Track 7’ handling circuit.
-One fast left-hand corner is covered in brutally bumpy cobbles, and in its standard driving mode the ST’s suspension was remarkably composed over them – certainly more so than a bone-shaking Fiesta ST would be, thanks to the Focus’s adaptive dampers.
+At Lommel’s infamous ‘Track 7’ handling circuit, one fast left-hand corner is covered in brutally bumpy cobbles, and in its standard driving mode the ST’s suspension was remarkably composed over them – certainly more so than a bone-shaking Fiesta ST would be, thanks to the Focus’s adaptive dampers.

 As standard, the dampers have one pre-set mode, but if buyers opt for the extra-cost Performance Pack they have three pre-set modes to choose from: Normal, Sport and Track.